Surrey Canal

-Surrey Canal is an area in inner south east London, situated 2 miles south of Tower Bridge, which was formerly home to a section of the Grand Surrey Canal.
+Surrey Canal is an area in inner south east London, situated 2 mi south-east of Tower Bridge, which was formerly home to a section of the Grand Surrey Canal.
 It is formed by the meeting point of three districts: Bermondsey, Deptford and New Cross.

 History and land use

 The Grand Surrey Canal was used to transport timber from the Surrey Docks to Camberwell but it was closed in 1971 and subsequently filled in.
 The area surrounding this section of the canal has a history of residential development before it became a public park, Senegal Fields, in 1972.
 Since 1993 the former Senegal Fields site has been home to Millwall FC.
 Surrey Canal's boundaries as a district are roughly equal to the length of Surrey Canal Road, which runs along the perimeter of three postal code districts: SE16, SE14 and SE8.